How to Identify 4 Buying Behavior Styles to Sell More Effectively

 • Provide personal stories on how other people have benefited from your solution

-“S” Types
+Steady “S” Types

-Steadiness or Pacer types are patient and easy-going.
+Steadiness or Pacer types are patient and easygoing.
 You can identify these individuals by their reserved, indirect, but people-oriented approach to others.
-They typically have a deliberate and methodical decision-making style, and can resist change or anything they perceive as a risk.
+They typically have a deliberate and methodical decision-making style and can resist change or anything they perceive as a risk.

-How to improve communication with “S” types:
+How to improve communication when selling to “S” types:

 • Don’t pressure them to make a decision quickly